 ALLOCATING FACTORS: (The following conditions must be met for a position to be allocated to this class.)

-• The position must be responsible for planning, developing, monitoring, and evaluating programs administered by contracted agencies.
+1. Positions in the class must be responsible for planning, developing, monitoring, and evaluating programs administered by contracted agencies.

 TYPICAL EXAMPLES OF WORK (ILLUSTRATIVE ONLY)